Actions can’t be reversed

 How will this process help me?

-- Move towards making things right.
+- Move towards making things right for you, the victim and everyone impacted.

 - Seek healing for the harms that contributed to the offending behavior.